-- First, the one-year temporary permit issued to foreigners while they complete the process to gain permanent or temporary residence has now been cut to six months, effective January 10.
-This shouldn’t be a big negative, given that immigration issues are usually resolved within six months for all types of applicants.
+- The one-year temporary permit issued to foreigners while they complete the process for residency was cut to six months.
+Effective January 10.
+This shouldn’t be a big negative as immigration issues are usually resolved within six months for all types of applicants.

-- Second, as discussed in more detail under Tourist Visas below, a previous measure, which allowed visitors with a multiple-entry EU visa or EU residency to also use it to enter Panama was scrapped.
-That said, the measures won’t affect most European citizens, who are able to enter Panama without visas for short stays, and don’t affect visitors from the US, Canada or the UK at all.
+- A previous measure, which allowed visitors with a multiple-entry EU visa or EU residency to also use it to enter Panama was scrapped.
+The measures will not affect European citizens, who are able to enter Panama without visas for short stays.
+It also doesn’t affect visitors from the US, Canada or the UK at all.

-- Third, also detailed further under Tourist Visas, in March 2017 the government announced stricter enforcement of entry under tourist visas more broadly.
-Visitors entering Panama on tourist visas will now need to leave the country for a minimum of 30 days before re-entering again.
+- In March 2017 the government announced stricter enforcement of entry under tourist visas.
+Visitors entering Panama on tourist visas will need to leave the country for at least 30 days before re-entering again.

 1. Panama’s Retiree Pensionado Program